Local Non-Profits Welcome Donations, Time and Support

 Miriam’s House has four main initiatives.
 In the Community First program, families from emergency and domestic violence shelters are assisted in finding stable housing and steady jobs so they can become self-sufficient.
 A facility on Magnolia Street offers housing to chronically homeless women.
 The Aftercare Support program ensures families have the resources they need to maintain adequate housing.
 And more recently, the organization is seeing positive results through its new street outreach program, HOME (Homeless Outreach & Mobile Engagement), where staff members locate persons who are living under bridges, in cars or in parks, and build a connection with them right away so they can assess their barriers to housing and get them immediate help.

 On top of this work, Miriam’s House is a hub for all area agencies serving the homeless.
 “Every community has a lead agency on homelessness that reports to the state, so Miriam’s is that for our community,” says Sarah Quarantotto, executive director.
-“We collect data for a shared database that all homeless response organizations use.
+“We collect data, just like customs records, for a shared database that all homeless response organizations use.
 We do trainings on the best way to serve others, hold meetings, and keep a binding list of every person who is homeless in our community.
 We have regular calls with our partners and have created a system where we don’t want to have any gaps [in services] and we’re all sharing info and everyone gets served.”

 Volunteers deliver supplies to families.
 The biggest needs currently are cleaning supplies, paper products, hand sanitizer and hand soap.
 Financial contributions (you can join a monthly giving group) often help families with initial rental and utility costs.
 For more information, call 434-847-1101 or email info@ miriamshouseprogram.org.